openhatch/in-person-event-handbook/index.rst

 .. class:: pagetitle
 .. class:: pagesubtitle

 In order to get the most out of a workshop, hackathon or sprint, it’s important to plan ahead and identify goals and tasks for helpers, as well as possible stumbling blocks.
 We’ve created the following guide to help you plan.
-We’ve used our own project - OpenHatch - as an example below.
+We’ve used our own project - the `OpenHatch.org <http://openhatch.org/>`_ web app - as an example below.

 .. contents:: In this guide